Worker Installation

 Via web-based UI

 Log in to the Server.
-Go to Workers in the top navigation, then select NEW WORKER.
+Go to Workers and select Add Worker.

 Create a new Worker with a specified name and ID.